 The Company's exploration activities are subject to various laws and regulations governing the protection of the environment.
-These laws and regulations are continually changing and generally becoming more
+These laws and regulations are continually changing and generally becoming more restrictive.
+The Company believes its operations are materially in compliance with all applicable laws and regulations.
+The Company expects to make expenditures to comply with such laws and regulations.

 The Company is party to certain management contracts.
-As of December 31, 2022, these contracts require payments of approximately \$1,561,000 (December 31, 2021 - \$1,473,000) to be made upon the occurrence of a change of control to the officers and consultants of the Company.
-The Company is also committed to payments upon termination of approximately \$790,000 (December 31, 2021 - \$747,000) pursuant to the terms of these contracts as of December 31, 2022.
-As a triggering event has not taken place on December 31, 2022, these amounts have not been recorded in the consolidated financial statements for the year ended December 31, 2022.
+As of March 31, 2023, these contracts require payments of approximately \$1,920,000 (December 31, 2022 - \$1,561,000) to be made upon the occurrence of a change of control to the officers and consultants of the Company.
+The Company is also committed to payments upon termination of approximately \$970,000 (December 31, 2022 - \$790,000) pursuant to the terms of these contracts as of March 31, 2023.
+As a triggering event has not taken place, these amounts have not been recorded in the consolidated financial statements for the three months ended March 31, 2023.